Joel David Moore: 2008–present: Acting and directing

 In 2008, he was cast in the supporting role of Dr. Norm Spellman in James Cameron's Avatar (2009).
-The same year, he was cast as intern Colin Fisher on the Fox series Bones, a guest role he would portray across sixteen episodes until the series' conclusion in 2017.
-During the fifth season episode "The Gamer in the Grease", his character invites the other interns to attend the Avatar premiere.
+The same year, he was cast as intern Colin Fisher on the Fox series Bones, a guest role he would portray across 16 episodes until the series' conclusion in 2017.
+During the fifth season episode "The Gamer in the Grease", his character invites two other characters, Dr.Jack Hodgins (portrayed by T. J. Thyne) and Dr. Lance Sweets (portrayed by John Francis Daley) to attend the Avatar premiere, in which Moore was also cast.
 Moore also had a supporting role in Beyond a Reasonable Doubt (2009), a remake of the 1956 film of the same name.
 He also starred alongside Katy Perry in her 2009 music video for "Waking Up in Vegas".

 Other film roles included a supporting part in 2012's Savages, directed by Oliver Stone, and in the crime-thriller Gone (2012), opposite Amanda Seyfried.
 Moore directed Killing Winston Jones in fall 2012 in Savannah, Georgia, which starred Danny Glover, Jon Heder and Richard Dreyfuss.
+The film was never released.

-He would also reprise his role with a cameo appearance in Hatchet III (2013). during 2014–2015, he had a supporting role in the series Forever, and also in the thriller The Guest (2014), and Joey Ramone in the 2013 historical film CBGB.
+He would also reprise his role with a cameo appearance in Hatchet III (2013).
+During 2014–2015, he had a supporting role in the series Forever, and also in the thriller The Guest (2014), and Joey Ramone in the 2013 historical film CBGB.

 In 2016, he directed his second feature, Youth in Oregon, starring Frank Langella, Christina Applegate and Billy Crudup.
-In 2017, it was reported that Moore had signed on to appear in the Avatar sequels, Avatar: The Way of Water (2022) and Avatar 3 (2024).
+In 2017, it was reported that Moore had signed on to appear in the Avatar sequels, Avatar: The Way of Water (2022) and Avatar: Fire and Ash (2025).